NullNoname/chromarks/README.md

 * Offical site URL changed from chromarks.COM to chromarks.NET.
 The .NET site has nothing but a link to chrome store (no update history or anything) which is a pretty bad sign.
 * Link to version history page is removed from the options because chromarks.NET does not have an equivalent.
 * PayPal donation link in the options menu is removed.
 * Options are not saved.
 The Save button to actually save your changes is missing.
+It was fixed in version 2.6.1.
 * license.txt is removed.
 The options menu still states it's GPLv3, but the name of original author James Nuzzi is completely deleted.

-## Other known changes
+## Other known changes from 2.5.0 to 2.6.0
 * Most Javascript files have human-friendly indent now.
 While this enables us to read the code easily, it lacks comments so it might have been formatted by whoever created Chromarks 2.6.0.
 * CSS files are also have human-friendly indent, but with comments.
 The comments are likely added by whoever created Chromarks 2.6.0.
 * It seems jquery version is changed. async might use diffenent version too but I'm not sure about this. jsTree is still 3.2.1, but now with human-friendly indent.
 * "tabs" permission is removed.
 * _locales/en/messages.json is removed.
 Every text is now hardcoded.
 * Google Analytics is removed, probably because of *.top urls mentioned above.

+## Changes from 2.6.0 to 2.6.1
+* Please note I've downloaded 2.6.1 from Crx4Chrome (http://www.crx4chrome.com/crx/760/) in order to check the code without installing the official Chromarks again.
+Because of this, there are indent changes to manifest.json and file size differences in icons/icon-*.png.
+* manifest.json: The only actual change in manifest.json is the version bump.
+(2.6.0 -> 2.6.1)
+* options.html: Options Save button is restored.
+* options.js: Options Save feature is restored, and the "Options saved" notification disappears faster.
+(2500ms instead of 4000ms)

 ## License
 License is GNU General Public License version 3.
 The license.txt has been removed from this version but the options menu retains GPLv3 notice.